Luxembourg corridor into the US

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 The standard shape for Luxembourg operators committed to US scale.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for family-office-backed Luxembourg groups with several US-facing brands.

 See the Partnership →